 Performance calculation methodology

-Sharesight calculates percentage returns using a dollar-weighted (also referred to as a ‘money-weighted’) return methodology.
-A dollar-weighted return measures investment performance taking account of the size and timing of cash flows.
+Sharesight calculates percentage returns using a dollar-weighted return methodology, also known as a money-weighted approach.
+This method measures investment performance by considering both the size and timing of cash flows.

 The other widely used approach in performance measurement is the Time Weighted Return.
 In this method the effect of cash inflows and outflows is removed from the calculation.
 This is commonly used when evaluating fund manager performance.
 The reasoning behind this approach is that fund managers don’t control when money flows into and out of their fund – investors control that – so it is not reasonable to include that effect when evaluating the manager.